shevy0/videoTalker/README.md

 # Signaling server

-You don't need to run a signaling server on your own because it's already deployed to heroku.
+You don't need to run a signaling server on your own because it's already been deployed to heroku.

 ...but if you want to run the server on your own you need to use ngrok and paste generated url into utils/wssConnection.